dd32/td-gh-ex/readme.txt

 === Attitude ===
 Attitude is a Simple, Clean and Responsive Retina Ready WordPress Theme which adapts automatically to your tablets and mobile devices.
-Theme is easily customizable with numerous theme options.
+Theme is easily customizable with numerous theme options via Customize.
 Some of the highlighted options are two site layout (Narrow and Wide), 5 layouts for every post/page, 5 Page Templates, 5 widget areas, 4 custom widgets, featured slider to highlight your post/page, 11 social icons and many more.
 Also has custom background, header, menu, favicon, CSS, webclip icon, and logo.
 Supports popular plugins like Breadcrumb NavXT, WP-PageNavi and Contact Form 7.
 It is also translation ready.
 Available Translation: Traditional Chinese (Taiwan), Spanish, Norwegian (Nynorsk), German, Russian, Dutch, Italian and Danish.
 Get free support on http://themehorse.com/support-forum/

 == Installation ==